AliGhadirii/Micro_projects/README.md

 You can simply run the "final.pdsprj" file and work with this calculator in proteus.

-# Project 2, green thread
+# **Project 2, Door bell using atmega32**

-In this project we tend to write thread library named green thread which acts like pthread library in c.
+In this project we tried to simulate a simple digital door bell in proteus using atmega32.

 # **PreRequirements**

 For This Project You Need below Requirements :
-- C compiler installed on your device.
+- proteus softwawre version 8
+- codevison or any text editor to see the code.

 # **Usage**
 ## Step0 : Cloning